We can all agree that when considering moving to another country permanently, what we desire the most is obtaining the status of a permanent resident.

 What is the Cost of Applying for a US Permanent Resident Visa?

 The cost to apply for a US Permanent Resident Visa will depend on which US immigration program you are applying for, the size of your family, where you will live in the USA and other factors.
-For example, the Diversity Visa Lottery Fee is $330 USD per person, while the Immigrant Visa Fee is $325 USD per person.
+For example, the Diversity Visa Fee is $330 USD per person, while the Immigrant Visa Fee is $325 USD per person.
 In general, you should expect to pay a US Permanent Resident Visa Processing Fee of around $200-350 USD per person, depending on the US immigration program you are applying for.
 In addition to paying the US Visa Application Processing Fee, you must also pay to the US Citizenship and Immigration Service (USCIS) the Immigrant Fee of $220 USD per person to receive your plastic US Permanent Resident Green Card(s).
 There are other expenses involved with US immigration, such as the costs of medical exams, travel to the United States for you and your family, living expenses after you arrive in the USA (for example, housing, food, communication, transportation, clothes, etc.) and other costs.

 What is the Permanent Resident Visa Application Process & Requirements?